 The defining characteristic of the "exclusive spirituality" concept is twofold: 1) that the ultimate reality is consciousness rather than matter, and 2) that the only state of consciousness really worth striving for is a state of "pure consciousness".
 In many ways the "matter" and "exclusive spirituality" camps are each other's mirror image.
 Here too, there is an ontological and an epistemological aspect.
 The two big ontological questions for those who stand for exclusive forms of spirituality are the status of the material world and the status of the individual self.
 Just as the extreme physicalist position holds that consciousness is at best a causally inactive epiphenomenon of physical processes, so the most extreme positions on the exclusive spirituality axis hold that the material world is nothing more than an illusionary imposition [FN with REF to Shankara's adhyāropa & mithya] on the absolute silence, emptiness and purity of the spirit.
 The great strength of the "exclusive spirituality" camp is the absolute beauty of the experience of pure consciousness, and the detailed and penetrating psychological insights this approach to reality has led to.

 Theoretically, one might expect that the result of shifting the borderline between world and self inwards would be an increasing sense of powerlessness, of shrinking, of dullness even, but in practice the opposite is true.
-As one dis-identifies more and more from one's small set of habitual thoughts, feelings, motives and actions, one experiences an increasing sense of an infinite, inalienable peace, which can grow into a positive sense of exhilaration, liberation, and, strange enough, of vastness.
+As one dis-identifies more and more from one's small set of habitual thoughts, feelings, sensations, motives and actions, one experiences an increasing sense of an infinite, inalienable peace, which can grow into a positive sense of exhilaration, liberation, and, strange enough, of vastness.
 It is as if the wall between the world and oneself becomes thinner and one finds oneself extending beyond the borders of one's old egoïc self into the rest of the world or even beyond it.
-As it has been said: If one sits on the beach and watches the sea stretch out in front of oneself, one begins to feel simultaneously extremely tiny, and extremely vast.
+When one sits on the beach and watches the sea stretch out in front of oneself, one can feel extremely tiny, but also extremely vast.

 Psychologically the main reason for all these differences seems to be that the exact flavour of the experience of reversal seems to depend at least to some degree on the line of approach and the theory in which one's practice is grounded.
 In its most classical form, one can experience, or rather become, absolute emptiness, entire freedom of form and content, in a total transcendence.
 One can also feel oneself become one with the undivided All, extending illimitably through space and time.
 One can even -- and this is perhaps the most mysterious and beautiful -- experience the infinite Presence, right here in the smallest of things.
 As the Taittirīya Upaniṣad (2.6) said (several thousands of years before Katz), "Whoever envisages it as the existence, becomes that existence, and whoever envisages it as the non-existence, becomes that non-existence."
 Interestingly, the exact form, which the experience or state of pure consciousness takes is not only influenced by the "tradition of origin", but also retains a certain colour or flavour according to the location in one's subtle body from where one begins one's exploration.
 If one goes inside, for example, on the level of the hara, near the solar plexus, as in some forms of Zen, the experience may give a predominant sense of power and solidity.
 If one does so at the level of the heart, it may retain an element of personhood, of love, of compassion.
 If one concentrates in a centre of consciousness just above the head, the sense of impersonality, vastness, formlessness may predominate.
 Accordingly, the Indian tradition holds that there is a self, a true being, puruṣa, on each level of consciousness.
 The common characteristic of all these states is that the distinction between the separated ego and the world is not there, while consciousness and bliss are very much there, even though consciousness is not anymore an awareness of "things" separate from one's "self".
 A fascinating aspect of all such experiences is that they leave one with a permanent sense of having seen, or rather been one with something that is much more true, beautiful, eternal than the ordinary reality.
 This is its strength, but it is also where the conceptual confusion starts.